pokt-network/poktroll/docusaurus/docs/packages/pkg/appgate_server/main.md

   - [RPC request schema](#rpc-request-schema-1)
 - [POKTRollSDK integration](#poktrollsdk-integration)

-## What is AppGateServer?
+## What is AppGate Server?

-`AppGateServer` is a ready to use component that allows `Application`s and `Gateway`s to send RPC requests to the Pocket Network `Supplier`s without having to deal with the underlying logic of the protocol.
+`AppGate Server` is a ready to use component that allows `Application`s and `Gateway`s to relay RPC requests to the Pocket Network `Supplier`s without having to manage the underlying logic of the protocol.

-By providing it a path to the [configuration file](configs/appgate_server_config.md), the `AppGateServer` allows its operator to use the Pocket Network without having to implement the logic to do so.
+An operator only needs to specify a single [configuration file](configs/appgate_server_config.md), in order to run a sovereigen `Application` or a `Gateway` via an `AppGate Server`.

 ### Starting the AppGateServer